-The approach for undertaking this ICIA and compiling this screening report follows a three-stage process:
+The approach for undertaking this ICIA and compiling this assessment report follows a four-stage process:

-- Review of the Island Communities Impact Assessments: Guidance and Toolkit - Key issues and evidence a review of potential impacts relating to transport for island communities using key datasets and where available considering future trends; - High level assessment of screening impacts informed by a consideration of the key issues and evidence.
+- Review of the Island Communities Impact Assessments: Guidance and Toolkit - Key issues and evidence a review of potential impacts relating to transport for island communities using key datasets and where available considering future trends; - High level assessment of screening impacts informed by a consideration of the key issues and evidence. - Final Assessment Updated screening report with input from a 12 week consultation.